afnanalmohd/uploadeImge/README.md

 }
  ```

- # search
+ ## Search
-  #### Often we use a search bar in our app to perform autocomplete-style searches via network calls.
+  Often we use a search bar in our app to perform autocomplete-style searches via network calls.
- #### In such a case, it is not feasible to perform a network request with every character that the user
+  In such a case, it is not feasible to perform a network request with every character that the user
- #### types/changes; that would result in wasted network calls. it is better to search once the user
+  types/changes; that would result in wasted network calls. it is better to search once the user
- #### pauses or stops typing.
+  pauses or stops typing.
 This can be achieved using a Debouncer, which uses a timer to delay the search
- #### request until it stops receiving text changes for half a second, or any duration that you set.
+  request until it stops receiving text changes for half a second, or any duration that you set.

- first you have to creat this class :
+ You have to creat this class :
  ### Delay Search
   ```bash
 class DelaySearch {